 Please take your time in making your decision as to whether or not you wish to participate in this research study.
 You may also discuss this study and your decision to participate with your friends and family.
-If you have questions about the study, you can reach study staff at the study call center at 336-70-COVID or emailing COVID-19 Community Research Partnership
+If you have questions about the study, you can reach study staff at the study call center at 855-559-1861 or emailing COVID-19 Community Research Partnership.

 Although we appreciate the interest of the entire community, this study is available only to patients who have received care at Wake Forest Baptist Health Other health systems will be participating in this study soon and will be listed here when they come online.